fcrohitpawar/assessment/README.md

 Step 4 : Run on cmd : npm start

-step 5 : check on below url
+Step 5 : check on below url

        http://localhost:8080/api-docs/

-step 6 : create one admin user / role ( When create use role as - admin/user )
+Step 6 : create one admin user / role ( When create use role as - admin/user )
-step 7 : login user once login it will return token in login API response get that token and click on Authorize button put token as a value and click on Authorize button and then you can access all api
+Step 7 : login user once login it will return token in login API response get that token and click on Authorize button put token as a value and click on Authorize button and then you can access all api